ovska/FlameCsv/docs/docs/benchmarks.md

 ## Results

-> TODO: async tests

 ### Reading .NET objects

 The dataset is 5000 records of 10 fields of varied data, quoted fields, and escaped quotes.
-The data is read from a pre-loaded byte array.
+The data is read from a pre-loaded byte array to simulate real-world scenarios.
+FlameCSV is even faster comparatively when reading from a string.

 | Method                | Mean     |  Ratio | Allocated | Alloc Ratio |
 |----------------------:|---------:|-------:|----------:|------------:|